Islamic/Democratic Political Thought

 - Taught in:

-This module provides a philosophical and empirical introduction to contemporary debates regarding the compatibility of Islam (esp.
-Islamic law) and democratic political thought.
+This module provides a philosophical and empirical introduction to contemporary debates regarding the compatibility of Islam and democratic political thought and practice.
 It also encourages a critical re-examination of these debates through a discussion of Muslim scholarship (and practice) pertaining to the specification and interpretation of religious laws, the role of religious and political opposition, and the status of the individual in political and social life.
+These aspects are explored conceptually and through case studies from Asia and the Middle East.

 Objectives and learning outcomes of the module